elotroalex/chiens/_texts/translation.md

 - {:.sp} The Governor.

 - {:.pr.i} Hey, Gentlemen, a bit of common sense, please.
 What the hell.
 You know what's going on: a full-blown slave rebellion; half of the northern provinces are on fire.
 Toussaint has constituted an army made up of Blacks from the plantations in Turpin, Flaville, Trêmes, and Noé.
 And what an army!
 Makes you shudder.
-Our women are suffering the __latest__ outrages; they are impaling the children; planters are being __sewn__ alive on planks.
+Our women are suffering the most brutal outrages; they are impaling the children; planters are being sawn alive on planks.

 - {:.sp} A Voice.